waleedmebane/allsembly-prototype/README.md

 about_license.md, and might be included in the license terms of some future version.

-The Javascript libraries "d3", "dialog-polyfill", and "simple-jsonrpc-js" are included with this software in the sub-directory: web/scripts
+The Javascript libraries "d3", "dialog-polyfill", and "jquery" are included with this software in the sub-directory: web/scripts